skip to Main Content

 There are many ways that the courts can enforce a child support order

 There are many possible enforcement options available to the courts for someone who does not pay ordered support.
-The easiest solution is usually garnishing the wages of the party responsible to pay support.
+The easiest solution is usually garnishing the wages of the party responsible for paying support.
 Unfortunately, some people will go to extreme measures, such as quitting an established job or moving from position to position frequently to avoid support enforcement.

 Related Posts: Know the impacts of choosing a lump-sum alimony payment, Spousal support isn’t automatic in divorce, Consider different arrangements for alimony payments, Lump sum payments: Monthly alimony payments might be avoidable, Including alimony in your divorce isn’t automatic,